School Logo

 Curriculum design and planning

 At Holbrook, we have a rolling programme for our curriculum.
-In the infants, the foundation subjects are taught on a two year cycle.
+In EYFS, there is a one year repeated cycle.
+In KS1, the foundation subjects are taught on a two year cycle.
 Classes 3 and 4 (Years 3, 4 and 5) have a three year cycle, and our Year 6 have a standalone one year cycle.

 To ensure rigour, each subject has a set of 'red letter learning' for each topic.
 This is the key knowledge and skills we have identified as crucial for our children to have learned before they leave their key stage.
 Teachers ensure this knowledge is embedded through our 'look back, move on' sessions.